BalestraPatrick/HapticButton/README.md

 /// The closure invoked when the button is pressed. public var onPressed: Callback?

-/// The minium pressure that the button press has to receive in order to trigger the related haptic feedback.
+/// The minimum pressure that the button press has to receive in order to trigger the related haptic feedback.
 The value has to be between 0 and 1 and the default is 0.25. public var feedbackThreshold = 0.25

 /// If the button is in mode `label`, this `UILabel` is part of the button hierarchy.
 Modify this object directly for more customizations on the displayed text.